-- At the location described in paragraph 2 above, the employee performs work in direct support of, or directly related to, (1) a military operation (including a contingency operation, as defined in 10 U.S.C.
+- o At the overseas location described in the bullet above, the employee performs work in direct support of or directly related to (1) a military operation (including a contingency operation, as defined in 10 U.S.C.
 101(a)(13)) or (2) an operation in response to a national emergency declared by the President. ("Military operation" is a Department of Defense (DOD) term of art, defined in the DOD Dictionary of Military and Associated Terms.)
-Prior to authorizing any premium pay cap waiver under section 1101 on the basis of a military operation, an agency must confirm any DOD operation in countries in which such a waiver is being considered meets the DOD definition.
-(Note: As of the date of this memorandum, Operation Freedom's Sentinel in Afghanistan and Operation Inherent Resolve in Iraq and Syria have each been determined by DOD to be a contingency operation under 10 U.S.C.
-101(a)(13).) - The employee is in a category of employees for whom coverage under section 1101 has been approved by an authorized agency official.
-(Note: Section 1101 establishes a discretionary authority that agencies may exercise, not an entitlement.) - Employees who are granted a waiver under section 1101(a) in calendar year 2020 will be covered by a higher annual premium pay cap in lieu of the normal biweekly and annual premium pay caps under 5 U.S.C.
+Prior to authorizing any premium pay cap waiver under section 1101 on the basis of a military operation, an agency must confirm any DOD operation in countries in which such a waiver is being considered meets the DOD definition. - The employee is in a category of employees for whom coverage under section 1101 has been approved by an authorized agency official.
+(Note: Section 1101 establishes a discretionary authority that agencies may exercise, not an entitlement.) - Employees who are granted a waiver under section 1101(a) in calendar year 2024 will be covered by a higher annual premium pay cap in lieu of the normal biweekly and annual premium pay caps under 5 U.S.C.
 5547.
 The employee will be entitled to premium payments identified in 5 U.S.C.
-5547(a), or similar limitation, to the extent it does not cause the employee's combined payable amount of basic pay and premium pay for calendar year 2020 to exceed the annual rate of salary established for the Vice President under 3 U.S.C.
+5547(a), or similar limitation, to the extent it does not cause the employee's combined payable amount of basic pay and premium pay for calendar year 2024 to exceed the annual rate of salary established for the Vice President under 3 U.S.C.
 104. (Note: Under section 5547(b), the normally applicable annual limitation is based on certain annual pay rates in effect at the end of the calendar year.
-Accordingly, the 2020 limitation is based on the Vice President's rate under 3 U.S.C.
-104 in effect on December 31, 2020.) - The higher annual limitation on premium pay established under section 1101(a) applies during calendar year 2020 to an employee's annual aggregate basic pay plus premium pay even after the employee has stopped performing work covered by section 1101.
+Accordingly, the 2024 limitation is based on the Vice President's rate under 3 U.S.C.
+104 in effect on December 31, 2024.)

+• The higher annual limitation on premium pay established under section 1101(a) applies during calendar year 2024 to an employee's annual aggregate basic pay plus premium pay even after the employee has stopped performing work covered by section 1101.
 After an employee stops performing covered work, the employee's earnings will again be subject to the biweekly premium pay limitation under 5 U.S.C.
-5547, or similar limitation, and the employee could receive payments up to the biweekly premium pay limitation each pay period until the section 1101(a) annual limitation is reached. - (Note: If such an employee's aggregate projected basic pay plus premium pay payable for 2020 is less than the annual limit established under 5 U.S.C.
+5547, or similar limitation, and the employee could receive payments up to the biweekly premium pay limitation each pay period until the section 1101(a) annual limitation is reached.

+Note: If such an employee's aggregate projected basic pay plus premium pay payable for 2024 is less than the annual limit established under 5 U.S.C.
 5547, an agency may invoke that annual limit, if appropriate, and pay premium pay in excess of the biweekly limit.
 (See 5 U.S.C.
 5547(b) and 5 CFR 550.106-550.107.)
-Once the section 5547 annual limit is reached, the employee would be again subject to the section 5547 biweekly limit and simultaneously subject to the section 1101(a)

-annual limit.
-If the employee's projected basic pay plus premium pay payable for 2020 already exceeds the section 5547 annual limit, the waiver of the biweekly limit and invoking of the section 5547 annual limit would not provide additional premium pay in any biweekly pay period.
+Once the section 5547 annual limit is reached, the employee would be again subject to the section 5547 biweekly limit and simultaneously subject to the section 1101(a) annual limit.
+If the employee's projected basic pay plus premium pay payable for 2024 already exceeds the section 5547 annual limit, the waiver of the biweekly limit and invoking of the section 5547 annual limit would not provide additional premium pay in any biweekly pay period.
 Therefore, the normal section 5547 biweekly limit would apply to any premium pay earned for each successive pay period, as long as the employee does not reach the section 1101(a) annual limit.
-If the employee reaches the section 1101(a) annual limit, he or she may not earn any additional premium pay during calendar year 2020.)
+If the employee reaches the section 1101(a) annual limit, the employee may not earn any additional premium pay during calendar year 2024.